cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 race), this may be expected and not a large concern.
 5. The review team should decide if the bias report has found apparent social/predictive biases or whether the issue may be systemic, sampling, or another type of bias where a new training dataset would be more appropriate.
-6. If team determine the issue is due to model bias and the model algorithm is not LightGBM, proceed to run a LightGBM version of the model.
+6. If team determines the issue is due to model bias and the model algorithm is not LightGBM, proceed to run a LightGBM version of the model.
 Rerun measure for it the mitigation tool.
 This will attempt to lower the apparent rate of disparity in the model and yield a fairer outcome.